near-daos/sputnik-dao-contract/sputnikdao2/README.md

 > DAO votes to select some token to become voting token (only can be done once, can't change later).

-User flow is next:
+User flow to vote with selected token:

-- User's deposit the token into the DAO.
+- Users deposit the desired amount of the token to the separate staking contract defined by the DAO.
 - They can then choose who to delegate these tokens.
-It can be to themself or to other users to increase their vote weight.
+It can be to themselves or to other users to increase their vote weight.
 - When users vote for proposals, their vote is weighted by all the delegations to them.
 - Undelegating will block delegating / withdrawing until one voting period passes.
 - Undelegated tokens can be withdrawn by the user.